Updated: Feb 18

 Don’t wait until the last minute!
 Take the assessment as early as makes sense for your family.

-If your child is very motivated, they can work with Angie, the College Torch Humanities Specialist, to do practice timed write tasks and learn how to improve them.
+If your child is very motivated, they can work with Mary, one of College Torch's academic specialists, to do practice timed write tasks and learn how to improve them.

 How can my child be successful during the timed write?